Started on July 5 2017, last modified October 14 2017

 The Hotel survived the de-licensing investigations of 1921 despite the seven room, brick wall and iron roofed building being considered to be in a very bad state of repair.

-In 1932, White Lion licensee Mr Reuben Robert Green died at the of 48.
+In 1932, White Lion licensee Mr Reuben Robert Green died at the of 48 and Ethel Levinia Green taken over the license.

 In 1958 the current White Lion opened.